+Our overall level of indebtedness requires that we dedicate a substantial portion of our cash flows to debt service payments.
 Our substantial indebtedness reduces the funds that would otherwise be available for operations, future business opportunities and payments of our debt obligations and limits our ability to:

-- obtain additional financing, if necessary, for working capital and operations, or such financing may not be available on favorable terms; - make needed capital expenditures; - make strategic acquisitions or investments or enter into joint ventures; - react to changes or withstand a future downturn in our business, the industry or the economy in general; - meet store growth, distribution center expansion, e-commerce growth, budget targets and forecasts of future results; - engage in business activities, including future opportunities that may be in our interest; and - react to competitive pressures or compete with competitors with less debt.
+- obtain additional financing, if necessary, for working capital and operations, or such financing may not be available on favorable terms; - make needed capital expenditures; - make strategic acquisitions or investments or enter into joint ventures; - react to changes or withstand a future downturn in our business, the industry or the economy in general; - · meet store growth, distribution center expansion, e-commerce growth, budget targets and forecasts of future results; - · engage in business activities, including future opportunities that may be in our interest; and - react to competitive pressures or compete with competitors with less debt.